 We introduced the Shop by Brand extension to improve the navigation functionality, enabling potential customers to find items from their beloved brands.

-Before the redesign, Watches of Mayfair had a default catalog functionality.
+Before the Magento ecommerce website redesign, Watches of Mayfair had a default catalog functionality.
 We extended their default catalog by adding more functionalities to provide users with more information about the products.
 For example, layered navigation, an extension from Amasty that allows customers to filter results by checkboxes, sliders for things like price range.

 The shopping cart is the last step before the final purchase, and losing the customer at this stage will be very disappointing.
 When you redesign your existing site, don’t forget to make this step as easy and effective as possible.
 The shopping cart on Watches of Mayfair includes: